-Due to their compact size, miniature load cells normally use semiconductor strain gauges as the sensing element.
+Due to their compact size, miniature versions normally use semiconductor strain gauges as the sensing element.
 The designs come in many different configurations for both tension and compression force measurement.
-Miniature load cells offer good performance with high outputs and high overload capability for protection.
+Miniature force sensors offer good performance with high outputs and high overload capability for protection.

 Load Cell Applications

-Potential applications for load cells includes the weighing of silos, vessels, crane safety monitoring, weighing of tanks, vessels and conveyors, lifting, fatigue testing, R&D testing, quality control, industrial weighing scales, weigh platforms, Weighbridges, Underhook scales, tensile testing machines and dynamometers.
-The marine sector also uses waterproof, submersible or sea water load cells.
+Potential applications include the weighing of silos, vessels, crane safety monitoring, weighing of tanks, vessels and conveyors, lifting, fatigue testing, R&D testing, quality control, industrial weighing scales, weigh platforms, Weighbridges, Underhook scales, tensile testing machines and dynamometers.
+The marine sector also uses waterproof, submersible or seawater load cells.

-Other load cell designs include special, custom-designed cells, including battery-powered versions, aluminium or stainless steel, robust outdoor weatherproof units, universal, multi-axis versions and waterproof or submersible load cell designs.
+Other force sensor designs include special, custom-designed cells, including battery-powered versions, aluminium or stainless steel, robust outdoor weatherproof units, universal, multi-axis versions and waterproof or submersible load cell designs.

 Looking After Your Load Cell

 Load cells are very delicate instruments and need correct handling and care to avoid costly repairs.
 Below are a few of Applied Measurements key ways to help maintain your sensor:

 - Always choose the correct type of sensor for your application